dtr-org/unit-e-clonemachine/README.md

 The idea is to apply this script every time we rebase against/merge with the bitcoincore repository.
-This way we can have things renamed nicely and safe ourselves a lot of merge headaches.
+This way we can have things renamed nicely and save ourselves a lot of merge headaches.

 ## mechanics